Tear gas: Prepare for what to do if you're exposed - Local News 8

 First aid and clean up

-Sam, the young woman protesting in Atlanta, was prepared and used milk of magnesia.
+Sam, the young woman protesting in Atlanta, was prepared and used milk of magnesia on her skin and eyes, then quickly rinsed with water.
 The commonly available laxative is an alkaline suspension, which means that it can neutralize acids, such as tear gas, when it comes in contact with them.

 After you’ve provided immediate first aid for tear gas, you should remove any article of clothing that may have tear gas on it.
 It’s better to cut it off rather than pull it off over your head, according to the CDC.